We encourage readers to submit astronomy communication articles, papers and reviews for any of our sections (Announcements, Reviews, Research

 Your paper will be reviewed by the editor and working group.
 A selection of articles will also be reviewed externally by experts in relevant areas.
 For more information visit our

 Authors are solely responsible for ensuring copyright clearance to reproduce illustrations, text, etc., for which they themselves do not own the copyright.
 CAPjournal accepts only original submissions and will only reproduce previously published work by special

 For activities or activity reports on astronomy education please consider the IAU's astroEDU.

-Submissions should be sent to the Editor
+Submissions and questions about the submission process should be sent to the Editor.